Ellwood D

 Major

-Major David Ellwood began his law enforcement career in his hometown with the Baltimore City Police Department in 1990, serving as a Patrol Officer, Narcotics Detective, and Violent Crimes Detective.
-He is a fifth-generation police officer as law enforcement dates back to the late 1800s in his family.
+Major David Ellwood's career in law enforcement is marked by significant achievements and a steady progression through the ranks.
+His journey began in his hometown with the Baltimore City Police Department in 1990, where he held various roles, including Patrol Officer, Narcotics Detective, and Violent Crimes Detective.
+Being a fifth-generation police officer, his dedication to law enforcement is deeply rooted in family tradition, tracing back to the late 1800s.

-Major Ellwood holds a Bachelor of Science in Criminal Justice Management from Union Institute and University.
-He has received numerous awards, honors and commendations over his 30-year law enforcement career.
-He is an active member of the Broward County Chiefs of Police Association (BCCPA) and the Airport Law Enforcement Agencies Network (ALEAN).
-Major Ellwood is a graduate of the University of Louisville's Southern Police Institute, 88th Command Officers Development Course.
+In March 2024, he was promoted to Pompano Beach Region Major, overseeing the cities of Pompano Beach and Lauderdale by the Sea.
+Major Ellwood holds a Bachelor of Science degree in Criminal Justice Management from Union Institute and University, and he is a graduate of the University of Louisville's Southern Police Institute, 88th Command Officers Development Course.